gerow/mgb/doc/instructions_organized.md

 - C: Carry flag
 - 0: Not used.
 Should always be zero.
 I think that trying to pop nonzero bits into here might result in undefined behaviour...

+In cases where the letters on their own might be confusing the flags may be referred to as f${LETTER} like fZ, fN, fH, or fC.

 # Target/Condition Encodings
 The register targets and conditions are encoded into instructions as one, two, or three bit values.
 The various ways they are encoded are listed here.